Is 3 Days in Chiang Mai Enough?

 Chiang Dao Caves

 Start your day by heading to Chiang Dao Caves, a huge complex of mountain caverns about 2 hours north of Chiang Mai.
-Since it’s the furthest away, it’s best to start here first thing in the morning.
+Since it’s the furthest point of the day, it’s best to get here first thing in the morning.
+For around $5 (€4.65) per person, you can take a guided tour through this fascinating underground world.
+The caves are filled with incredible rock formations, and if you’re lucky (or unlucky, if you’re arachnophobic like Sara!) you might even spot bats and cave spiders.

 Bua Tong Sticky Waterfall

 After exploring the underworld, head back towards Chiang Mai and stop at Bua Tong Sticky Waterfall.
-When we first heard about this place, we thought it’d probably be overrated—but we were completely wrong!
+When we first heard about this place, we genuinely thought it’d be overrated tourist fluff, but we were completely wrong!
+The feeling of being able to grip the waterfall with your bare feet and climb from bottom to top is surreal in the best possible way.

 Did somebody say “Michelin Restaurant”?

-To finish up an action packed 3 days in Chiang Mai, we’re sending you to one of the best places for khao soi in the country.
-Khao soi is a northern Thai delicacy, consisting of a mildly spicy noodle soup along with your choice of meat and aromatics.
+To finish up three action-packed days in Chiang Mai, we’re sending you to one of the best spots for khao soi in the entire country.
+Khao soi is a northern Thai delicacy, a mildly spicy noodle soup served with your choice of meat and aromatics, and Khao Soi Nimman is by far the best place to try it.
+It’s somewhere Sara and I kept returning to at least once a week during our time living here.
+The chicken satay is pretty darn good, too.

 Alternative Day Trips from Chiang Mai